★ ICLR 2021:

 GP is about solving problems by applying the principles of biological evolution to computer programs.

-★ Dec 2020: 10-year anniversary of our deep reinforcement learning with policy gradients for LSTM (2007-2010).
+★ Dec 2020: 10-year anniversary of our journal paper on deep reinforcement learning with policy gradients for LSTM (2007-2010).
 Recent famous applications: DeepMind's Starcraft player (2019) and OpenAI's dextrous robot hand & Dota player (2018)—Bill Gates called this a huge milestone in advancing AI.

 ★ Nov 2020: 15-year anniversary: 1st paper with "learn deep" in the title (2005).
 Our deep reinforcement learning & neuroevolution solved problems of depth 1000 and more.
 Soon after its publication, everybody started talking about "deep learning."
 Causality or correlation?